IsmaelBena/EmoFALCO/README.md

 # Expression or Emotion - Preserving Face Dataset Anonymization via Latent Code Optimization.

-This project aims to provide a model that can transform a dataset of human faces into an anonymized version of that datasset while maintaining the same facial expression.
+This project aims to provide a model that can transform a dataset of human faces into an anonymized version of that dataset while maintaining the same facial expression.

 ## Example